Cloud Ten Pictures: Abandoned projects

-In 2003, the company started pre-production of a movie called End Game.
+In 2003, the company started pre-production on a movie called End Game.
 The movie was supposed to be their first film planned to have a wide theatrical release.
 Eleven pages of the shooting script went up on the official website, but production came to a halt shortly after.

 In mid-June 2003, production was supposed to begin on an animated remake of their film Left Behind: The Movie.
-Cloud Ten's VP of films André van Heerden said "the storyline will be even closer to the original books than a live-action movie can be simply because of the freedom animation gives."
-This film will not be made though.
+Cloud Ten's VP of films, André van Heerden, said, "the storyline will be even closer to the original books than a live-action movie can be simply because of the freedom animation gives."
+This film was not made.

-Shortly after the release of Left Behind: World at War, a television show, based on Left Behind was in the planning stages for airing on the PAX television network.
-Planning for the television show went as far as casting calls in the United States and Canada, but creative differences on the direction the proposed television series should take, led Cloud Ten Pictures to abandon the project.
+Shortly after the release of Left Behind: World at War, a television show based on Left Behind was in the planning stages for airing on the PAX television network.
+Planning for the television show also includes casting calls in the United States and Canada, but creative differences on the direction of the proposed television series led Cloud Ten Pictures to abandon the project.

 Defunct

-Cloud Ten Pictures CEO Paul Lalonde opened the new Christian production company Stoney Lake Entertainment, which produced the Left Behind remake, a film that was originally going to be produced by Cloud Ten Pictures.
+Cloud Ten Pictures CEO Paul Lalonde opened the new Christian production company Stoney Lake Entertainment, which produced the Left Behind (2014 film) remake, a film that was originally going to be produced by Cloud Ten Pictures.